telerik/xaml-docs/controls/radchartview/axes/label.md

 To rotate the axis labels, set the `LabelFitMode` property to `Rotate`.
 This will rotate to labels to a predefined angle.
 To change the angle, set the `LabelRotationAngle` property.

+In order for the `LabelRotationAngle` property to take effect, the `LabelFitMode` should be set to `Rotate`.

 #### __[XAML] Setting LabelFitMode to Rotate__
 {{region radchartview-axes-labels-3}}
 	<telerik:RadCartesianChart.HorizontalAxis>